warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 ### Best practices

-While the previous information outlines the basic backup process, each application has its own requirements and strategies for backups.
+While the previous information outlines the basic backup process, each application needs its own requirements and strategies for backups.
 Here are a few best practices you might want to keep in mind.

 #### Scheduling backups

 Replication jobs can significantly increase the load on a cluster.
-If you are backing up several databases, it is best to stagger the replication jobs for different times or when the cluster is less busy.
+If you are backing up several databases, it is best to stagger the replication jobs for different times or to a time when the cluster is less busy.

 ##### Changing the IO priority of a backup